Caminho Fatima: Casa da Lima Reveals

 Fatima Credencials

 In some churches, in cafe’s and all municipal buildings they will provide you with a stamp.
-It is not only to remember the places you visited, or a proof that you have walked the path, but it really is the story of your caminho together with the person in the tourist office, a bar tender or restaurant owner or who you’ll meet.
+It is not only to remember the places you visited, or a proof that you have walked the path, but it really is the story of your caminho together with the person in the tourist office, a bar tender or restaurant owner or who you’ll meet on your path.
 It is the information that the man from the municipality gives you., it is the bartender from the cafe who can give you lots of tips and drinks!
 They are proud to reward pilgrims to Fatima with a stamp or just with friendliness.
 Really, my caminho became more interesting when I started collecting stamps in a swimming pool or local cafe.
 You will get to know the culture of the country you visit!

 Day 1: Conímbriga – Casa da Lima (16 km ~ 3-4 hours)